 Normal two way radio communication to driver is allowed.
 Text message to driver is also allowed.

-Allowed modifications for classes GT, 991 and TG and TCUnless otherwise specified in these regulations, Supplementary Regulations or bulletins, below modifications are allowed referred to the specific cup regulations, homologations and/or technical forms, for GT3's, Porsche 991 Cup, TCR cars and GT4 cars.
+Allowed modifications for classes GT, 992, TCR, and TG Unless otherwise specified in these regulations, Supplementary Regulations or bulletins, below modifications are allowed referred to the specific cup regulations, homologations and/or technical forms, for the following classes: